Money falls from sky onto busy Hong Kong street

 Videos posted online suggest that the notes were thrown from the roof of a building, fluttering through the air before landing on the busy street below.

-Police were called to the scene after receiving reports of someone distributing money at Fuk Wa Street, and told people not to pick up the money, said South China Morning Post (SCMP).
+Police were called to the scene after receiving reports of someone distributing money in Fuk Wa Street, and told people not to pick up the money, said South China Morning Post (SCMP).

 Officers collected around HK$5,000, and no one was arrested, according to the report.